 They cannot make this guarantee because many recruiters are not employees of the company they are recruiting for.
 They are independent recruiters who may be working on contract with several employers.
 LinkedIn will probably not be able to protect you from these recruiters because their connection to your employer will likely be invisible to LinkedIn.

-If you are employed now, consider these two issues before you click the "On" button to activate Shared Career Interests:
+If you are employed now, before you click the "On" button to activate Shared Career Interests:

 By joining this program, you may be viewed by recruiters or employers as an "active candidate."
-In the recent past, being an active candidate is not usually good.
+Being an active candidate is not usually viewed positively.

-For the last few decades, employers have been less interested in hiring an "active candidate" (someone actually looking for a new job) than in hiring a "passive candidate" (someone who is, presumably, happily employed and not looking for a new job).
+For the last few decades, employers have been more interested in hiring a "passive candidate" (someone who is, presumably, happily employed and not looking for a new job), and less interested in hiring an "active candidate" (someone actually looking for a new job).
 Crazy, but real nonetheless.

 Time may change this negative view, or LinkedIn's credibility and business acumen may overcome it for LinkedIn Active Candidates.